vibqetowi/MacOS-Trilingual-Keyboard-en-de-fr/README.md

 ### Credits:

-- This project was mude using [Ukulele](https://software.sil.org/ukelele/)
+- This project was made using [Ukulele](https://software.sil.org/ukelele/)
 - This project was inspired by MickL's [German Programming Layout](https://github.com/MickL/macos-keyboard-layout-german-programming)